 Snowbrush, also known as mountain balm, is a lovely large evergreen shrub with tremendous habitat value.
 In early spring, its bright green leaves become shiny and sticky with a delightfully fragrant resin, followed by equally fragrant plumes of white flower clusters.
 Snowbrush often colonizes burned areas because its seeds are fire-resistant and can remain dormant for many years.

-- Plant type/canopy layer: large evergreen shrub
+- Plant type/canopy layer: evergreen, perennial, large shrub

 - Size at maturity: 5-15' tall, 8-12’ wide